MarkBiesheuvel/optimizely-labs/fx2/README.md

     - Key: Your prefix followed by `_save_button`
     - Description: "Toggle for save button"
 1. Click on the `Create Flag` button
-1. Click on the flag that you created in step 10
 1. Click on the toggle at the top of the page to turn the flag `On`
 1. Click on the `Add rule` button and select `A/B Test`
 1. Keep most of the settings as-is
-1. Click on the `Select a Variation` and select `On`
+1. Click on the `Select a Variation` dropdown in the `Variations` section and select `On`
-1. Open the `Metrics` dropdown and search/select the event you created in step 7
+1. Click on the `Search to add metrics` field in the `Metrics` section and add the event you created in step 7
 1. Don't change any settings and click on the `Add metric` button
 1. Click on the `Save` button
 1. Hurray!
 You're first feature experiment is done; now let's see it in action